- Partnering with industry in implementing green-building technologies

-The Solar Roller is a fully functional, mobile trailer that is equipped with solar power generation and off-the-grid telecommunications equipment.
+The Solar Roller is a fully functional mobile trailer with solar power generation and off-the-grid telecommunications equipment.

-It features a battery-based solar system that captures and stores energy from the sun, as well as a computer monitoring station, battery storage and lab capabilities for experiential learning.
+It features a battery-based solar system that captures and stores sun energy, a computer monitoring station, battery storage, and lab capabilities for experiential learning.

-In addition to providing hands-on research and learning tool for students and industry partners, the Solar Roller is fully functional and doubles as a mobile, remote source of power.
+In addition to providing hands-on research and learning tools for students and industry partners, the Solar Roller is fully functional and doubles as a mobile, remote power source.

 Our expert researchers, equipment, and facilities support business planning, product design and development, fabrication and prototyping, product testing, and technology verification, culminating in industry education and public outreach.Submit a project inquiry